Pu'er tea: Ripe and raw pu'er

-The piling, wetting, and mixing of the piled máochá ensures even fermentation.
+The piling, wetting, and mixing of the piled ensures even fermentation.
 The bacterial and fungal cultures found in the fermenting piles were found to vary widely from factory to factory throughout Yunnan, consisting of multiple strains of Aspergillus spp., Penicillium spp., yeasts, and a wide range of other microflora.
 Control over the multiple variables in the ripening process, particularly humidity and the growth of Aspergillus spp., is key in producing ripened pu'er of high quality.
 Poor control in fermentation/oxidation process can result in bad ripened pu'er, characterized by badly decomposed leaves and an aroma and texture reminiscent of compost.
 The ripening process typically takes between 45 and 60 days on average.

-The wò duī process was first developed in 1973 by Menghai Tea Factory and Kunming Tea Factory to imitate the flavor and color of aged raw pu'er, and was an adaptation of wet storage techniques used by merchants to artificially simulate ageing of their teas.
+The process was first developed in 1973 by Menghai Tea Factory and Kunming Tea Factory to imitate the flavor and color of aged raw pu'er, and was an adaptation of wet storage techniques used by merchants to artificially simulate aging of their teas.
 Mass production of ripened pu'er began in 1975.
 It can be consumed without further aging, or it can be stored further to "air out" some of the less savory flavors and aromas acquired during fermentation.
 The tea is sold both in flattened and loose form.
 Some tea collectors believe "ripened" Shou Cha should not be aged for more than a decade.